polarityio/redmine/README.md

 ### Resource could not be found

 If you see this message it often means that the project you provided under the Project to Search option does not exist or is not accessible.
+Ensure you provide the project name in all lowercase and replace any spaces in the name with dashes.
+For example, if your project is named "My Project", you would enter "my-project".

 ### You do not have permission to perform that action